• FB

 3. Wrap the pan with plastic wrap.
 Once each loaf is frozen stiff, wrap each roll twice in plastic wrap.
 Store in a freezer-safe bag for up to 6 months.

 4. To use frozen dough rolls, remove a loaf from the freezer the night before you want to bake it.
-Keep the loaf wrapped in the plastic and let it thaw overnight in the refrigerator.
+Keep the loaf wrapped in plastic and let it thaw overnight in the refrigerator.

 The Best Soft & Chewy Hoagie Bread Roll